NixOS/nix/doc/manual/src/architecture/store/path.md

 Files in the store object can contain store paths, and processes may read these paths.
 Nix can only guarantee [referential integrity](store.md#closure) if store paths do not cross store boundaries.

-Therefore one can only copy store objects if
+Therefore one can only copy store objects to a different store if

 - the source and target stores' directories match